MoonsideGames/encompass-cs-docs/content/concepts/renderer.md

 }
 ```

-For 2D games, you will need to be use layers to be specific about the order in which entities draw.
+For 2D games, you will need to use layers to be specific about the order in which entities draw.
 For a 3D game you will probably end up delegating rendering to some kind of scene/camera system.